top of page

 How to Keep Your Cervical Lordosis Healthy

-Limit Screen Time: Take breaks from looking at your phone or computer to avoid neck strain.
-Also, hold you phone up!
+3. Limit Screen Time: Take breaks from looking at your phone or computer to avoid neck strain.
+Also, please hold your phone UP!

 When to See a Doctor

-If you have constant neck pain, headaches, or trouble moving your neck, talk to a doctor or specialist.
-They might do an X-ray or MRI to check your neck and suggest treatments like therapy or, in rare cases, surgery.
+Talk to a doctor or specialist if you have constant neck pain, headaches, or trouble moving your neck.
+They may order an X-ray, CT, or MRI to evaluate your neck closely and suggest treatments like physical therapy, upper cervical chiropractic, or, in rare cases, recommended evaluation with a surgeon.

 Conclusion

-Cervical lordosis is a key part of keeping your spine healthy and your body comfortable.
-By understanding its importance and practicing good habits, you can avoid neck problems and stay pain-free.
+Cervical lordosis is key to keeping your spine healthy and your body comfortable.
+Understanding its importance and practicing good habits, you can avoid neck problems and stay pain-free.
 Even small changes to how you sit, stand, or move can make a big difference in keeping your neck healthy.

 References